Passed House & Senate — Feb 10, 2016

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 Enacted — Signed by the President on Sep 18, 2001

 This resolution was enacted after being signed by the President on September 18, 2001.

 Read Text »

 A joint resolution to authorize the use of United States Armed Forces against those responsible for the recent attacks launched against the United States.

-The “S.J.Res.” in “S.J.Res.
-23” means this is a Senate joint resolution in the United States Congress.
+This is a Senate joint resolution in the United States Congress (indicated by the “S.J.Res.” in “S.J.Res.
+23”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 Click a format for a citation suggestion: